YHQZ1/Sandboxed/README.md

 );
 ```

 `is_sample = TRUE` cases are visible to participants.
-Hidden cases are judge-only.
+Hidden cases are judge-only and never exposed to the frontend.

 ### `submissions`